Will-777/wordpot2/README.md

-# Wordpot
+# Wordpot2

-Wordpot is a Wordpress honeypot which detects probes for plugins, themes, timthumb and other common files used to fingerprint a wordpress installation.
+Wordpot2 is a Wordpress honeypot which detects probes for plugins, themes, timthumb and other common files used to fingerprint a wordpress installation.

-    $ python wordpot.py --help
+    $ python wordpot2.py --help
-    Usage: wordpot.py [options]
+    Usage: wordpot2.py [options]

     Options:
       -h, --help        show this help message and exit